-When you see how your thoughts and emotions impact your heart rhythm pattern, you quickly understand the importance of making this practise a part of your stress busting strategy.
+When you see how your thoughts and emotions impact your heart rhythm pattern, you quickly understand the importance of making this practice a part of your stress busting strategy.

 Plug up those energy drains!

-Please call or email, to purchase the emWave® (above) or to take a stress coaching course.
+Please contact me to purchase the emWave® (above) or to take a stress coaching course.

 emWave and Personal Stress Reliever are registered trademarks of Quantum Intech, Inc.